 In July 1864, the Battle of Fort Stevens marked the defeat of Confederate General Jubal Anderson Early’s campaign to launch an offensive attack on the national capital.
 During the battle, 59 Union soldiers perished, while there were approximately 500 casualties on the Confederate side.
 After the battle, Quartermaster General Montgomery C. Meigs seized one acre of farmland to bury the dead.
 Under the direction of President Abraham Lincoln and General Meigs, 40 Union soldiers were buried on the evening of July 12th on the battlefield site; they were later moved to the current location of Battleground National Cemetery.

-The War Department developed and maintained the cemetery until 1933, when it was transferred to the administration of the National Park Service.
-The 40 Civil War interments were augmented by those of four civilian relatives of a cemetery superintendent in the 1870s and a 92-year-old veteran of the Fort Stevens engagement in 1936.
-The cemetery has since been closed to further burials.
-With Fort Stevens, also administered by the National Park Service, Battleground National Cemetery stands as a physical reminder of the most direct military threat to Washington since the British invasion of 1814.
+The War Department maintained the cemetery until 1933, when it was transferred to the National Park Service.
+After the internment of a 92 year-old veteran of the Battle of Fort Stevens in 1936, the cemetery closed to any further burials.
+Along with Fort Stevens (also administered by the National Park Service), Battleground National Cemetery stands as a physical reminder of the most direct military threat to DC since the British invasion of 1814.